Warringah Freeway: Warringah Freeway Upgrade

+In 2023, the state government cancelled the Beaches Link, citing budgetary and other pressures.
+The local federal member for Warringah, Zali Steggall, criticised the decision; while the local Willoughby City Council welcomed the move.

 Tolls

 Warringah Freeway itself does not have any tolls.
 However, a toll is charged when entering or exiting Warringah Freeway (north) to and from Military Road (A8) and Falcon Street.